DevRelJam/Speakers/README.md

 - Focus on core technology aspects; avoid sales pitches.
 - Ensure your demo showcases a cool use case of technology integration.
 - Be prepared to collaborate with another speaker for your lightning talk.

+We look forward to your submissions and to an exciting Jam!

+---

+*For any questions, please reach out to [Yashraj Nayak](https://www.linkedin.com/in/yashrajnayak/).*